-A yuga is a cosmic age according to the Vedic system of measuring universal time.
-The four yugas — Satya Yuga, Treta Yuga, Dvapara Yuga, and Kali Yuga — comprise one full yuga cycle, and one thousand Yuga cycles is equal to a day of Brahma, also known as a kalpa.
+Kali yuga is one of the four cosmic ages according to the Vedic system of measuring universal time.
+The four ages are Satya Yuga, Treta Yuga, Dvapara Yuga, and Kali Yuga — and all together these four comprise one full yuga cycle, just as the fours seasons make up a year.
+One thousand Yuga cycles is equal to a day of Brahma, also known as a kalpa.

-In this article we discuss Satya Yuga, the Golden Age.
+In this article we discuss Kali Yuga, the Iron Age.

 For this reason, the Vedas give two different measurements for the duration of Kali Yuga.
-In years of the devas, Kali Yuga lasts 1,200 years, and on Earth, it lasts 864,000 million years.
+In years of the devas, Kali Yuga lasts 1,200 years, and on Earth, it lasts 432,000 years.
 The duration of Kali Yuga is described in the Vayu Purana as follows:

 kaliṃ varṣasahasrantu prāhuḥ saṃkhyāvido janāḥ/

 “Experts conclude that Kali Yuga consists of 1,000 years, with a Saṃdhyā of 100 years and a Saṃdhyāṃśa of 100 years.”
 (VP 1.32.60)

 We are currently in the midst of Kali Yuga.
 Kali Yuga began approximately 5,000 years ago in 3102 BCE, at the end of Dwapara Yuga.

 |Dwapara Yuga||2.592 million years|

 After Dwapara Yuga comes Kali Yuga the age of darkness, when spirituality is eclipsed by selfishness and dogmatic materialism.
 While Sri Krishna remained on the planet, Kali Yuga could not begin.
 The reason is that the presence of the Supreme Person keeps ignorance and irreligion at bay.
 As the Vaisnava poet Krishnadasa has written: